Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Variables are case sensitive.
 Variables are replaced everywhere, including links, QuickTips and alternative text of images.
 With this feature, you can not only show mail addresses and telephone numbers in the signature and OOF message, but show them as links which open a new mail message ("mailto:") or dial the number ("tel:") via a locally installed softphone when clicked.
-Custom Active directory attributes are supported as well as custom replacement variables, see './config/default replacement variables.txt' for details.
+Custom Active directory attributes are supported as well as custom replacement variables, see './config/default replacement variables.ps1' for details.
+Variables can also be retrieved from other sources than Active Directory by adding custom code to the variable config file.
-Per default, './config/default replacement variables.txt' contains the following replacement variables:
+Per default, './config/default replacement variables.ps1' contains the following replacement variables:
 - Currently logged-on user
     - \$CURRENTUSERGIVENNAME\$: Given name
     - \$CURRENTUSERSURNAME\$: Surname